 Tangent is the first domestic winery dedicated solely to producing alternative white wines.
 Every day is filled with limitless possibilities, all we have to do is reach out to grab them... vibrant is what it’s all about!

-Our wines are made with this adventurous, inquisitive attitude, by a worldly winemaking genius who has made wine on five of the earth’s seven continents.
-His focus is on refreshing, easy-drinking white wines that go great with a vast variety of foods.
+Our wines are made with this adventurous attitude by our dynamic winemaking team, with over 30 years combined experience crafting wines from our historic estate vineyard.
+Their focus on refreshing, easy-drinking white wines that go great with a vast variety of foods.
 They are all made with estate fruit grown on the Niven family’s legendary Paragon Vineyard in the Edna Valley, the coolest AVA in the golden state of California.

 This dynamic range of crisp and bright, individual and energetic, unoaked and screw-capped whites currently includes Albariño, Sauvignon Blanc, Viognier, Pinot Gris, Grenache Blanc, and a blend called Ecclestone.
 We invite you to join us as we explore and savor the many vibrant possibilities that lie ahead!